Frequently Asked Questions

 If your car is stolen, file a police report and save a copy of the report for your records.
 The terms of the revised settlement include compensation for the following losses to the extent not covered or paid by insurance:

-- Where the vehicle is damaged and/or property in the vehicle is damaged or stolen, reimbursement for up to $3,375 or 33% of the Black Book value of the vehicle, whichever is larger, per theft or attempted theft incident
+- Where the vehicle is damaged and/or property in the vehicle is damaged or stolen, reimbursement for up to $3,375 or 33% of the Black Book value of the vehicle, whichever is larger, per theft or attempted theft incident.

-- Reimbursement of certain other out-of-pocket expenses up to $250 per theft or attempted theft incident, including: transportation costs, towing costs, and tickets or other penalties or fines incurred
+- Reimbursement for insurance deductibles paid and increased premiums up to $375 per theft or attempted theft incident Reimbursement of certain other out-of-pocket expenses up to $250 per theft or attempted theft incident, including: transportation costs, towing costs, and tickets or other penalties or fines incurred.

 - Reimbursement of certain out-of-pocket costs associated with implementing the software upgrade, including: lost income and childcare costs associated with obtaining the software upgrade up to $250 per vehicle, and for the purchase of replacement key fobs necessary to implement the software upgrade up to $350 per fob.